Inbibo/adonisfx_docs/docs/maya/sensors.md

 ## AdnSensorRotation

 AdnSensorRotation is the sensor for computing meaningful output values representing the angle, angular velocity or angular acceleration between three transform nodes.
 The values of velocity and acceleration can then be remapped to produce desirable activation values to drive the simulation of an AdonisFX deformer.
-This sensor has to work in combination with an AdnLocatorRotation both for setup and visualisation.
+This sensor has to work in combination with an AdnLocatorRotation both for setup and visualization.
 An example use case for this sensor would be applying it to the arc connection made between bones which would compute the angle between two bones rotating.

 ### How To Use

-An AdnSensorRotation will be in charge of feeding, after remapping, activation (or other) values into the deformer for driving the simulation and the AdnLocatorRotation for visualisation purposes.
+An AdnSensorRotation will be in charge of feeding, after remapping, activation (or other) values into the deformer for driving the simulation and the AdnLocatorRotation for visualization purposes.
 The value of the sensor can be used to drive the activation of a muscle simulating contraction to increase its stiffness.
 Find more information for connecting the sensor to the deformer in sections below.

 <figure markdown>
   ![AdnSensorRotation angle display on AdnLocatorRotation within a scene](images/adn_sensor_rotation.png)